The versatility of aluminium

 - Environmental Impact: Recycling aluminium decreases further bauxite mining, which could destroy ecosystems.
 When consumers choose recycled aluminium products, they conserve resources.

-Aluminum has been attributed with high thermal conductivity; thus, temperature regulation has been made possible through the following ways:
+Aluminium has been attributed with high thermal conductivity; thus, temperature regulation has been made possible through the following ways:

 - Building insulation: Thermal barrier windows and door frames made of aluminium can improve a building's thermal insulation.
 This increases indoor temperature through reduced heat loss in the cold seasons and reduced heat gain in the hot seasons.
 Therefore, it helps cut down energy bills by minimising the usage of heating and cooling appliances.